AbitathaRoy/SeqAlign-Mutation-Finder/README.md

 target_seq = read_fasta("target.fna")  # Replace with your target file
 ```

 Replace the filenames with the path of the files you want to use and run.
+You must have the sequences saved in **FASTA format.**

 ### Visualize the Output